bytecodealliance/wasmtime/cranelift/docs/testing.md

 The preopt pass is run on each function, and then results are run through filecheck.

-### `test postopt`

-Test the postopt pass.

-The postopt pass is run on each function, and then results are run through filecheck.

 ### `test compile`

 Test the whole code generation pipeline.